CS3219-AY2223S1/cs3219-project-ay2223s1-g47/README.md

   * Matching Service: MS
   * Frontend: FE
   * Miscellaneous: MISC

-* Set up Dockerfile/deployment instructions for each new service
+* Set up Dockerfile/deployment and provide instructions for setting up locally for each new service